 - Enjoy for breakfast, or add to lunchboxes for a healthy snack.

 - This healthy trail mix recipe will keep well for up to 1 month stored in an air-tight container.
+However, the strawberries may lose some of their crunch so if you plan to store it for a while, I recommend adding the strawberries in right before serving to keep them nice and crisp.

 How to Store Trail Mix

-Once you’ve combined your ingredients, keep the trail mix in an air-tight container at room temperature.
+Once you’ve combined your ingredients, keep the trail mix in an airtight container at room temperature.
 To prevent the chocolate from melting, keep it in a cupboard out of direct sunlight.

 Recipe FAQs